anthualib/anthualib.github.io/_posts/writing/2025-2-15-Insomnia.md

 title: "Common Threads: On Insomnia, The Eternal Night of Stephen King's The Jaunt, and Andrew Bird's Toxic Perfectionism"
 category: writing
 ---
-The stories told in music, books, and other media don't just serve as entertainment-- they have the potential to add new meaning and context to our lives.
-In that spirit, I enjoy connecting the different content I am consuming to a problem I am facing in real life.
+As a chronic overthinker, I often find connections between the different content I am consuming, regardless how different they are.
+The stories told in music, books, and other media don't just service as entertainment-- they have potential to add new meanings, contexts, and solutions to our lives

 Here is an essay (hopefully the first of many) that is a music review, book review, and a reflection on personal experience:

 ### On Insomnia, Part 1
 As the anniversary rolls around, I remember February 2024 as the beginning of a mental health crisis lasting about two months.
 During that time, I struggled with relentless insomnia.